MW 29.9x10 / N38 - neodymium magnet

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Wide application in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical apparatus or other modern machines.
+- Wide application in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: